Breast Density on a Mammogram

 Medications that contain hormones can also affect breast density.
 For example :

-- Women who take the drug tamoxifen (for treatment or for risk reduction) tend to have lower breast density than they would if they didn’t take tamoxifen.
+- Women who take the drug tamoxifen (for breast cancer treatment or for risk reduction) tend to have lower breast density than they would if they didn’t take tamoxifen.

 Breast density legislation

-Although women with dense breasts have an increased risk of breast cancer, it’s not clear that lowering breast density will decrease risk.
+Although women with dense breasts have an increased risk of breast cancer, it’s not clear that lowering breast density would be related to a decrease in risk.
 For example, getting older and gaining weight after menopause are both related to a decrease in breast density, but an increase in breast cancer risk.

 If you have any concerns about your breast density or your risk of breast cancer, talk with your health care provider.